nclient/NClient/README.md

 <a name="usage-aspnet" />

 ### Usage with ASP.NET Core
-If you want to generate a client for a ASP.NET web service, you need to extract an interface for your controller and annotate it with attributes from `NClient.Annotations`.
+If you want to generate a client for a ASP.NET web service, you need to extract an interface for your controller and annotate it with attributes from the `NClient.Annotations`.
 They are very similar to attributes for ASP.NET controllers.
 Follow the steps below:
 #### Step 1: Install `NClient.AspNetCore` on server-side
 ```
 dotnet add package NClient.AspNetCore